- Print this page

 - the rinsing water temperature should be 2 to 3°C higher than the sanitising water temperature

-- the pH of the wash water (eg pH 10.5 to be obtained)
+- the pH of the wash water (for example, pH 10.5 to be obtained)

 - the detergent / sanitiser concentration